budhash/install-eclipse/README.md

 Runtime Binaries](http://www.eclipse.org/downloads/moreinfo/custom.php) and then installs additional eclipse plugin(s), if specified.
 The list of plugins to be installed can either be a specified via:
-* command-line switch
+* command-line switch. e.g. -p "http://beust.com/eclipse/,org.testng.eclipse"
-* local or remote config file, listing the plugins to be installed Refer to [git-java-mvn.cfg](https://github.com/budhash/install-eclipse/blob/master/profiles/git-java-mvn.cfg), as an example.
+* local or remote config file, listing the plugins to be installed.
+Refer to [git-java-mvn.cfg](https://github.com/budhash/install-eclipse/blob/master/profiles/git-java-mvn.cfg), as an example.

 See Usage and Examples for more details.